roscoestar/roscoestar.github.io/_posts/2019-11-13-aquatic-reptiles.markdown

 [Archelon](https://www.deviantart.com/duskyvel/art/Archelon-667500524)

 ### Archosaurs
 Archosauria is the group that includes dinosaurs (including birds), crocodilians, and phytosaurs, and their relatives.
 Semi-aquatic non-avian dinosaurs are rare; fully-aquatic dinosaurs are nonexistent.
 This is because they were **oviparous** (egg-laying) and amniotic (their eggs have waterproof shells that need to be laid on land, as opposed to the soft membranous eggs laid in the water by amphibians and fish).
-Phytosaurs and most crocodilians were semi-aquatic for the same reason, but one group of crocodilians, the Metriorhynchidae, developed **viviparity** (ability to give live birth) and became fully aquatic.
+Phytosaurs and most crocodilians were semi-aquatic for the same reason, but one group of crocodilians, the Metriorhynchidae, may have developed **viviparity** (ability to give live birth) and become fully aquatic.

 #### Phytosaurs
 Phytosaurs were a group of Triassic-exclusive crocodile-mimics that are less closely related to birds and true crocs than birds and crocs are to each other.
 They’re distinguishable from crocs by their nostrils being up by their eyes instead of at the end of the snout.